 3. Where should you buy?

-- We got our Chicco Key Fit 30 as a gift off of our baby registry from Babies R Us.
-I would recommend buy this one from Amazon.com.
+- We got our Chicco Key Fit 30 as a gift off of our baby registry.
+I would recommend buying straight from the Chicco Shop.

 4. How many should you buy?